leomakino/learn-data-engineer-topics/DataCamp/Data Engineer Track/17 - Introduction to MongoDB in Python/course_notes.md

 The expression applies the operator to one or more argumens and returns a value

+A tool to access array elements during aggregation

+**Unwind** outputs one pipeline document per array element.
+We can use stages following an unwind to recompress data.

+**Lookup** pulls in documents from another collection via what's termed a left outer join.

+The **$expr** operator allows embedding of aggregation expressions in a normal query (or in a $match stage).

 ```python
 # project of a field called n_prizes
 db.laureates.aggregate([